 Some early concerns brought up about this project revolve around the privacy of the assessment itself, and how to handle candidate response to PR feedback.

 The GitHub project and Trello board are public.
-Doesn’t that make it easier for a candidate to “do better” than they usually would, if they already knew everything about the assessment details?
+Doesn’t that make it easier for a candidate to “do better” than they usually would, if they can look at the project beforehand and go in knowing everything about the assessment details?
 We believe that’s missing the point.

 We treat the assessment PR reviews as we would treat any real-life PR.
 We want to provide specific, technical feedback for the benefit of the candidate.
-But we don't expect new commits in response to this, if it would take the candidate's time over the expected 1-2 hours of work.
-We want to question decisions for our better understanding, and show potential solutions/best practices for the candidate's learning.
+However, we don't expect new commits in response, if it would take the candidate's time over the expected 1-2 hours of work.
+We want to question decisions for our better understanding and show potential solutions/best practices for the candidate's learning.

 If you’d like to try out our assessment for yourself, shoot us an email!
 We’re hiring for many interesting positions, and would love to have a discussion with you.
 You can find our openings here: